-Important early broadside map of the Theater of War in New England, which includes Washington's march through Lexington & Concord and a Plan of the Battle of Bunker Hill, published by Sayer & Bennett in London in 1775.
+Important early broadside map and plan of the Battle of Bunker Hill and the area around Boston, published by Sayer & Bennett in London in 1775.

 Sayer & Bennett's map of the Seat of War is one of the two earliest pictorial accounts of the Battle of Bunker Hill, preceded only by Jeffeys & Faden's A Sketch of the Action between British Forces and the American Provincials on the Heights of the Peninsula of Charlestown, which provides only a small simplistic model of the troop movements and placements around the battle site.
 Prepared to inform the British public of the totality of the Theater of War and the British Victory, Sayer & Bennett's work is without question the best pictorial account of conflict.